wlu-labs/research-students-fall-2025-hsultan-tech/RL_Implementation_Plan.md

 2. **Day 11-12**: Add enhanced reward function
 3. **Day 13-14**: Run validation experiments and collect metrics

 **Focus on getting something working end-to-end**, even if simple.
-Once you have a basic RL agent navigating (even poorly), we can iterate and improve rapidly.
+Once I have a basic RL agent navigating (even poorly), I can iterate and improve rapidly.

 **Key Philosophy**: Start simple, make it work, then make it better.
 Don't try to implement everything at once - build incrementally and validate each component.

-Once you receive the implementation code, you will have a complete working RL system ready for immediate experimentation and iteration.
+Once the implementation code is complete, I will have a complete working RL system ready for immediate experimentation and iteration.